Skip to main content

 Let's start by looking at how to create a resource with the create keyword and the move operator <-.

 You use the create keyword used to initialize a resource.
-Resources must be created before you can use them.
+Resources can only be created by the contract that defines them and must be created before they can be used.

 The move operator <- is used to move a resource into a variable.
-You cannot use the assignment operator = with resources, so when you initialize a resource you will need to use the move operator <-.
+You cannot use the assignment operator = with resources, so when you initialize them or assign then to a new variable, you will need to use the move operator <-.
+This indicates that the resource is literally being moved from one place to another.
+The old variable or location that was holding it will no longer be valid after the move.
+This is one of the ways that Cadence ensures that any given resource only exists in one place at a time.

-Open the Account 0x01 tab with file named HelloWorldResource.cdc.
+Open the Account 0x06 tab with file named HelloWorldResource.cdc.

 HelloWorldResource.cdc should contain the following code: